gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 their thread support.

 The default run-time library (when GNAT is installed) is *rts-native*.
-This default run time is selected by the means of soft links.
+This default run-time is selected by the means of soft links.
 For example on x86-linux::

    --